List of Kirakira PreCure a la Mode characters: Pretty Cures

 The main protagonist of the series.
 Ichika is a confident 13-year-old girl and a second year student at Ichigozaka Middle School.
 Very cheerful and energetic like the rabbit, she loves sweets and desserts and wishes to become a pastry chef, but struggles with baking them.
 Usami's mother works overseas as a doctor, and her father, who runs a dojo, is taking care of Usami until her mother returns home.
 Though Usami's baking skills are not perfect, her passion for it fuels her resolve, allowing her to become a Pretty Cure.
 As Cure Whip, she has enhanced hearing and can jump like a rabbit.
 Usami can also use Kirakiraru to create a pink cream lasso to attack or grapple enemies, and later gains the ability to use the Candy Rod to perform a new attack, Whip Decoration.
 She is the Pretty Cure of energy and smiles, and has a rabbit and strawberry shortcake motif.
 Her Animal Sweet is the Rabbit Shortcake, and her theme color is pink.
 She introduces herself by saying "With energy and smiles!
 Let's・la・mix it all up!
 Cure Whip!
-Ready to serve!" (元気と笑顔を！レッツ・ラ・まぜまぜ！キュアホイップ！できあがり！, Genki to egao wo!
+Ready to serve!" (元気と笑顔を！レッツ・ラ・まぜまぜ！キュアホイップ！できあがり！, Genki to egao o!
 Rettsu・Ra・Mazemaze!
 Kyua Hoippu!
 Dekiagari!).
 In the epilogue, she is shown to be traveling around the world with the Kirakira Patisserie to make others smile.

 She issued a greeting to the Japanese chapter of Médecins Sans Frontières in November 2017.